 The Marina had been lacking in top-notch brunch spots—until Causwells and its epic brunch burger swooped into the neighborhood in 2014 with on-point morning eats.
 Years later, this American bistro is still serving one of our favorite brunches in town.

-The food is southern-influenced American, with biscuits and gravy, with some Mexican touches like chilaquiles, all topped off with an awesome burger.
-The burger comes two ways: the “dinner burger” is two thin patties with American cheese, some magic Thousand Island-y sauce, and pickles; while the brunch burger is one patty with cheese, bacon, and a fried egg.
+The brunch food at this casual, inviting restaurant is everything from mini biscuits and gravy, to chilaquiles, egg plates, and an awesome burger.
+The burger comes two ways: the Americana burger is two smash-style patties with American cheese, some magic Thousand Island-y sauce, and pickles; while the brunch burger is one patty with cheese, bacon, and a fried egg.
 Both are serious contenders for best burger in the city, and this is not a thing we say lightly.
 Fresh ground beef, a sturdy but not hard but not soggy bun and the special sauce are the keys.
 You need a burger on your table.

 Causwells has a great wine and beer list, a new cocktail menu, and manages to make really good Bloody Marys.
 For maximum enjoyment, try to grab an outdoor table where you’ll observe the stroller derby that is this side of Chestnut Street, or grab a seat at the bar.
 Besides an excellent brunch, Causwells runs a solid weekday lunch situation and a pretty good dinner too.
 We’re glad to have you, Causwells.

 As noted above, this is a beautiful thing and it’s hard to pick between the brunch burger and the Americana.
 Well-cooked, quality beef, you need to eat this at least once in your life.

 These are very good deviled eggs, which are topped with smoked paprika.
 They are three per order, so come prepared to not want to share.